Tickets

 Contents

-Anfield Stadium, situated in Liverpool, England, embodies the city's sporting legacy and cultural identity.
+Anfield Stadium embodies the city's sporting legacy and cultural identity.
 From its humble beginnings, it has evolved into a revered landmark, cherished by locals and football fans worldwide.
-Anfield Stadium's history reflects the enduring spirit of camaraderie and dedication that defines the beautiful game.
+Anfield Stadium's history reflects the enduring camaraderie and dedication that defines the beautiful game.

-• 1892: John Houlding establishes Liverpool Football Club, and Anfield becomes its home ground after Everton relocates.
+• 1892: John Houlding establishes Liverpool Football Club, and Anfield becomes its home ground after Everton relocates to Goodison Park.

-• Early 20th Century: Anfield undergoes expansions to accommodate growing Liverpool FC supporters, including the construction of the iconic Spion Kop stand.
+• 1903-1906: Anfield undergoes expansions to accommodate growing Liverpool FC supporters, including the construction of the iconic Spion Kop stand, named by local journalist Ernest Edwards.

 • 1950s-1960s: Liverpool FC rises to prominence under Bill Shankly's leadership, with innovative tactics reshaping the club.